 You must be the original creator of the idea submission and have the exclusive right to submit it to IAS.
 You agree not to upload images that belong to someone else as a part of your idea.

 2. Must be original

 The purpose of IAS is first and foremost to commercialize ideas.
 This means we’re looking for new ideas that solves a real problem.
-We cannot commercialize ideas/inventions that already exist.
-We therefore cannot offer advice on ideas / inventions that have the following properties:
+We cannot commercialize ideas/innovations that already exist.
+We therefore cannot offer advice on ideas / innovations that have the following properties:

 • Virtually the same product is being sold already

 • Current products solve the problem in a better way

 • A published patent or concept already exists for the idea